-Prior to the current Mayor/Council form of government, the County Commission served as the governing body that organized and maintained county services and that managed all county business and property.
-Minutes were kept by the County Clerk and include both summaries of topics discussed during the meetings and a listing of all orders and decisions made by the board.
+Prior to the current mayor/council form of government, the Salt Lake County Commission served as the governing body that organized and maintained county services and that managed all county business and property.
+Minutes were kept by the Salt Lake County Clerk and include both summaries of topics discussed during the meetings and a listing of all orders and decisions made by the board.

 Access: Indexes are available to facilitate research in the Commission Minutes.
-Topics were indexed using business names, personal names, County agency names, or subjects.
+Topics were indexed using business names, surnames, county agency names, subjects, or types of proceedings (agreements, resolutions, etc.).

 Topics Included in Commission Minutes: